arthurprs/burst-trie/README.md

 [![Build Status](https://travis-ci.org/arthurprs/burst-trie.svg)](https://travis-ci.org/arthurprs/burst-trie)

-Implements an ordered map as a Burst Trie.
-It's a very fast Trie variant specialized for Str types.
+Implements an ordered map as an Adaptive Burst Trie.
+It's a very fast Trie variant specialized for byte ordered types.

 ***This is a work in progress***

 This structure achieves better performance than a BTree implementations for common operations while still allowing range scanning and ordered iteration.

-Performance is usually 50%+ better than the std lib BTreeMap for random keys (worst case) but it quickly pulls ahead if keys have common prefixes (See [benchmarks](#benchmarks)).
+Performance is usually 50%+ better than the std lib BTreeMap for random keys (worst case) but it pulls ahead further if keys have common prefixes (See [benchmarks](#benchmarks)).
 Memory wise it consumes 90~140% memory of the equivalent BTreeMap.

 *The Burst Trie was original described by S. Heinz.
 You can find the original paper in the internet by it's title